 Need a little help finding an eco-friendly holiday?
 Sustainable tourism is evolving at a rapid pace, but with so much greenwashing to navigate, how do you distinguish between the good and the bad?
 Greenwashing is so prevalent in the travel industry because it actually originated here, first used in a 1986 essay by New York environmentalist Jay Westerveld, who critiqued the common hotel practice of disguising cost cutting as an eco-dream (i.e. promoting the reuse of towels to ‘save the environment‘).
-We interviewed Henry Comyn, managing director at B Corp certified travel company Joro Experiences to find out where to start when it comes to travel certifications and badges…
+We chatted to Henry Comyn, managing director at B Corp certified travel company Joro Experiences, to find out where to start when it comes to travel certifications and badges…

 Sustainable Travel Certifications And Badges: Where To Start